When to plant Comfrey in Butte County, ID

 Butte County, Idaho is in USDA Hardiness Zone 5a.
 The average last spring frost is June 1 and first fall frost is September 14.

-Butte County County sits in USDA Zone 5a.
+Butte County sits in USDA Zone 5a.
 Comfrey grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Comfrey grow in Butte County County's climate?
+Can Comfrey grow in Butte County's climate?

 Your Butte County Garden Planner — Free